Who Should NEVER Use Niacinamide? This Ingredient Isn’t for Everyone

 People With Fungal Acne (Malassezia)

-The Fix: Always check the full ingredient list, not just the "hero" ingredient.
+The Fix: Check the full ingredient list, not only the “hero ingredient.”

 4. Anyone Experiencing Sudden Breakouts đź’Ą